Non-Markovianity in the time evolution of open quantum systems assessed by means of quantum state distance: Summary and Outlook

 \section{Summary and Outlook}

-The work in this paper was undertaken with the dual purpose of evaluating the DNM of some typical non-Markovian reservoirs, as well as the generalization of the most common QSD measures employed for the purpose.
+The work in this paper was undertaken with the purpose of evaluating the NM of some typical non-Markovian reservoirs, by means of the most common QSD measures, some of which required a slight modification owing to the character of the density operators involved.
 In order to offer an analysis connected with a realistic system typical in quantum information processing, we chose an XX chain of interacting qubits with a reservoir connected to one end of the chain.
 QSD measures require the density matrices of the systems under consideration.
 Since non-Markovian reservoirs do not in general lend themselves to descriptions in terms of a master equation, we employed an approach developed in earlier work \cite{ref16} based on the solution of the Schr{\"o}dinger equation, in which the amplitudes of the excitation of the sites as a function of time are obtained by means of Laplace transform.
-With the amplitudes in hand we construct the density matrix of the system which is necessary for the calculation of the desired QSD measure.
+With those amplitudes in hand we construct the density matrix of the system which is necessary for the calculation of the desired QSD measure.

-The expressions for QSD measures found in most of the literature explicitly or implicitly assume density matrices of trace unity.
-However the density matrix of an open system by definition will eventually decay to zero, which means the trace cannot remain equal to unity.
-That led us to a generalization of the expressions of certain QSD measures so that they are valid for open as well as closed systems.